 If you join after 31 August in any calendar year, you pay a half subscription for the remainder of that year and then a full subscription in January of the following year.

-- If you join in January or February 2019, you will pay £380 on joining and then the subscription fee for 2020 in January 2020.
+If you join in September or October 2019, you will pay £190 on joining, and then the subscription fee for 2020 in January 2020.

 In addition to the detailed employment guidance notes and pensions FAQs on our website, you will be eligible for up to four hours of free support from an ALACE consultant in your first twelve months of membership.
 You would have to pay for any support in excess of four hours in the first 12 months at the rate of £85 per hour, and any reasonable expenses (such as travel costs) incurred by an ALACE consultant in providing support in excess of four hours.
 This rate is extremely competitive compared to what an HR or pensions consultant or employment lawyer would charge.

 We also offer a discounted rate for anyone wishing to pay up front for two years’ membership.

 Why are the rules as they are?
 The cost of consultancy support can far exceed a year’s subscription.
 Sadly, we previously had some instances of new members paying a single year’s subscription, drawing on support worth far more than the subscription they had paid, and then resigning from membership before any further subscription was due.
 The ALACE Council considered this to be unfair to other members and financially unsustainable.
 Likewise, we don’t want to encourage people to apply for membership only after they’ve got into difficulties with their employing council – “deathbed conversions” – unless we can also protect the financial interests of the Association.
 Hence the arrangements that limit the amount of free support (whether on pensions, employment issues or both) that a new member can receive in his or her first 12 months.